Skip to content

 When should you stop using Retinol?

-When can you resume Retinol again?
+When can you resume topical Retinol again?

 As soon as you are 100% done with nursing the baby, you can start with all your retinol products again.
 It might actually help you with any hormonally induced acne or pigmentation.

-7.Peptides- Peptides are naturally occurring amino acids in our skin.
-They are the building blocks of certain proteins like collagen and elastin.
-Peptide serums or moisturizers help improve skin elasticity evidently & make the skin look firmer & youthful.
+7. Peptides- Peptides are naturally occurring amino acids in our skin.
+They are the building blocks of certain proteins like collagen and elastin which are proven to be anti-aging.
+Peptide serums or moisturizers help improve skin elasticity evidently and gives a youthful appearance to the skin.

 1. All Retinoids